Weaponizing kindness, how the Tenders play politics

 Components and tools

-Mera is the goddess of medicine, so it's no surprise that theTenders have a lot of well-trained healers among their ranks, both with magic and without.
-They normally provide their healing services for free.
+Mera is the goddess of medicine, so it's no surprise that theTenders have a lot of well-trained healers among their ranks, both those with magic and those without.
+Tenders normally provide their healing services for free.
 Mera is also a goddess of water, so the Tenders often help with magical and mundane methods of providing clean drinking water.
 These free services are the main source of the good will that the Tenders enjoy from the gneeral populace.

 by me with Midjourney